Best Late Summer And Early Fall Cover Crops

 Most legumes grown in the home garden, including beans and peas, are annual plants, which means they complete a life cycle in a single year.
 Perennial legumes, on the other hand, are those that live for more than two years.
 Learn more about these in this article.

 Velvet beans are very long climbing vines that produce white or purple flowers and deep purple bean pods.
 They?re popular as medicine, cover crops, and occasionally as food.
 Learn more about planting and growing velvet beans in this article.

-Agronomy is the science of soil management, land cultivation and crop production.
-People who practice agronomy are finding great benefits planting teff grass as cover crops.
+Agronomy is the science of soil management, land cultivation, and crop production.
+People who practice agronomy are finding great benefits in planting teff grass as cover crops.
 What is teff grass?
 Click here to find out how to grow teff grass cover crops.